 Liquid crystals can exist in a variety of configurations.
-One such liquid mode is twisted nematic.
-Liquid crystals are twisted nematic when the molecules are twisted into a helix with long axis of the front-most and back-most molecule usually being perpendicular.
+One such configuration is twisted nematic.
+In TN mode the molecules are naturally twisted into a helix with the long axis of the front-most and back-most molecules usually being perpendicular.
 Because light is scattered along the axes of the molecules, the incident polarization follows the rotation of the helix.